 To understand the role of people as a resource, we need to know more about their qualities.
-People vary greatly in their age, sex, literacy health condition, level. occupation and income level.
-It is essential to understand these characteristics of the people. • Population composition refers to the structure of the population.
+People vary greatly in their age, sex, literacy level. health condition, occupation and income level.
+It is essential to understand these characteristics Population the people. composition refers to the structure of the population.